 One of today’s fastest growing career opportunities is a career in health care.
-According to the U.S. Bureau of Labor Statistics (BLS.gov), from 2010-2020, six of the top 20 industries with the largest wage growth and 10 of the top 30 jobs with the fastest job growth are health care related.
+According to the U.S. Bureau of Labor Statistics (BLS.gov), the healthcare industry is projected to add more jobs—over 4 million—than any other industry between 2012 and 2022.
 Most of the fastest growing health occupations require an associate degree or less to enter the occupation.

-For almost 50 years, Craven Community College (CCC) has prepared thousands of students for careers in medical fields.
-Today, CCC’s Health Programs Learning Center offers associate degrees, diplomas and certificates in a variety of disciplines including health information technology, medical assisting, medical office administration, nursing and physical therapy.
+For over 50 years, Craven Community College (Craven CC) has prepared thousands of students for careers in medical fields.
+Today, Craven CC’s Health Programs offer associate degrees, diplomas and certificates in a variety of disciplines including health information technology, medical assisting, medical office administration, nursing and physical therapy.

 Health Care Programs